Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) give the Member an opportunity to be heard; and

-   2. consider any written statement submitted by the Member.
+   b) consider any written statement submitted by the Member.

 2. After complying with sub-rule (1), the DRC may—

    a) take no further action against the Member; or

-   2. subject to sub-rule (3)—
+   b) subject to sub-rule (3)—

       i) reprimand the Member;

-      2. suspend the membership rights of the Member for a specified period not exceeding 26 weeks or the resolution of the next annual general meeting, whichever is lesser;
+      ii) suspend the membership rights of the Member for a specified period not exceeding 26 weeks or the resolution of the next annual general meeting, whichever is lesser;

-   3. recommend that the Committee—
+   c) recommend that the Committee—

       i) expel the Member from the Association;

-      2. disendorse the Member as a candidate; or
+      ii) disendorse the Member as a candidate; or

-      3. disendorse the Member as an elected representative of the Association.
+      iii) disendorse the Member as an elected representative of the Association.

 3. The DRC may not fine the Member.